coloradocolby/DevNotes/oop/concepts.md

 ## Class vs Object

 A class is a blueprint.
-The blueprint doesn’t do anything, just gives instructions on how to make something tangible (an object);
+The blueprint doesn’t do anything, just gives instructions on how to make something tangible (an object).

 When we want to make something from that blueprint, that thing is an object.